Fasjeit/DbLocks/Readme.md

     public string?
 Type { get; set; }
 }

-// Create typed lock provider
-public class ClientLockProvider : LockProvider
+// Create typed lock provider. public class ClientLockProvider : LockProvider
 {
-    public HubClientLockProvider(IObjectLockStore lockStore)
+    public ClientLockProvider(IObjectLockStore lockStore)
         : base(lockStore, "Client")
     {
     }
 }

-var clientLockProvider = new HubClientLockProvider(store);
+var clientLockProvider = new ClientLockProvider(store);

-// Use it to acquire lock client objects
+// Acquire lock client object.
-// If object already locked by other lock - wait untill lock will be released. await using (var clientLock = await clientLockProvider.GetAndAcquireAsync(client.Id, this.cnsSource.Token)) {
+// If the object already locked by other lock - wait untill lock will be released. await using (var clientLock =
+    await clientLockProvider.GetAndAcquireAsync(client.Id, this.cnsSource.Token))
+{
-    // use client
+    // Use client exclusively.
+    // All other GetAndAcquireAsync will have to wait untill release.
-}// lock will release as Dispose
+}// lock will be released during Dispose
 ```